NathanRazaf/PP-Rank-Theorizer-Backend/README.md

-# Osu-PP-Theorizer-Backend
+# PP-Rank-Theorizer-Backend

-The backend for the Osu PP Theorizer web app that I'm currently building in my other repo.
+The backend for the PP-Rank Theorizer web app that I'm currently building in my other repo.